Loretta M. Gastwirth

 516-747-0300 Ext.
 119

 Loretta is also a Certified Mediator for the New York State Supreme Court with additional qualifications in commercial disputes.
-She serves on the Panel of Mediators for the New York, Nassau, Westchester and Queens County Commercial Divisions, the U.S. District Court, Eastern District of New York Hurricane Sandy Insurance Claims Panel and the Nassau County Bar Association Panel of Arbitrators and Mediators.
+She serves on the Panel of Mediators for the American Arbitrators Association, the New York, Nassau, Westchester and Queens County Court Commercial Divisions, and the Nassau County Bar Association Panel of Arbitrators and Mediators.

 Loretta has provided continuing education lectures to attorneys on mediation and arbitration.
 Loretta’s “inside” experience as an arbitrator and mediator has enabled her to provide invaluable insight to her clients who are involved in arbitration, trials and mediation.
 Loretta has arbitrated and mediated cases on behalf of her clients in many venues and before many domestic tribunals, most often the AAA and FINRA, as well as international tribunals.

 Loretta started her career at Simpson, Thacher & Bartlett, litigating large securities fraud matters.
 She moved to a premiere entertainment litigation firm, representing such clients as Mick Jagger, Luther Vandross and Leona Helmsley, and later left Manhattan to join Meltzer Lippe in 1993.
 Loretta was a Notes and Comments editor for the Cardozo Law Review, graduated magna cum laude from both Cardozo Law School and SUNY Albany, School of Business and clerked for U.S. District Judge Jerry Buchmeyer in Dallas, Texas, who was voted Best District Judge by the American Law Journal her clerkship year.